 How is the theme of duality explored in Jekyll & Hyde?
-GCSE Essay FeedbackWatch
+GCSE Essay FeedbackWatch this thread

 The theme of duality is first explored through the portrayal of Hyde as a ‘murderous mixture of timidity and boldness’.
 The noun ‘mixture’ is a clear reference to the duality of Jekyll & Hyde.
 It also suggests that Hyde, being a ‘mixture’ is a product of science - frightening to victorian audiences as they would be unaware what he is capable of.
 The juxtaposing adjectives ‘timidty’ and ‘boldness’ are also the reference to duality, through their contrasting characteristics.
 The adjective ‘timidly’ represents Jekyll, in fear of Hyde taking over, and ‘boldness’ represents Hyde in his barbaric, public acts.